ConnorWhalen/wendletrap/README.md

 A wendletrap-designed MIDI file will not be especially musical.

 Tempo and Time Signature changes will be pulled from the MIDI file.
-Time signatures must be over 4.

 #### Stepmania (sm) Files